-Chapter Project Awards Guide
+Chapter Awards Guide

 The Chapter Board should appoint an Award Committee and Chair to oversee the planning and execution of the program.
 The committee should include a mix of representatives from the concrete industry.
 To improve continuity, many of the more successful programs select an individual who has expressed a strong interest in the program to chair the committee for multiple years.
 The committee should be comprised of a sufficient number of individuals who are enthusiastic about contributing their time to the organization and execution of the program.

-The Chapter may want to consider partnering with other local organizations such as the Structural Engineers Association (SEA), the American Council of Engineering Companies (ACEC), the American Society of Concrete Contractors (ASCC), the International Concrete Repair Institute (ICRI), or the local Ready Mixed Concrete Association.
+The chapter may want to consider partnering with other local organizations such as the Structural Engineers Association (SEA), the American Council of Engineering Companies (ACEC), the American Society of Concrete Contractors (ASCC), the International Concrete Repair Institute (ICRI), or the local Ready Mixed Concrete Association.
 If another local organization already has an established program, or if previous efforts to establish a program have failed due to lack of participation, it may be more practical to combine efforts.

-If a joint program is not the Chapter’s goal, developing a relationship with allied organizations can still be advantageous.
+If a joint program is not the chapter’s goal, developing a relationship with allied organizations can still be advantageous.
 Allied organizations are an excellent resource for soliciting entries and promoting the event within their membership.
-If conducting an awards program in a region where another organization already has an existing program, make sure that the date of Chapter’s award program does not conflict.
+If conducting an awards program in a region where another organization already has an existing program, make sure that the date of chapter’s award program does not conflict.

 A well-planned program may take 6 to 8 months to put together.
 Once it is established and becomes more of a tradition, the time involved tends to be reduced.
 Chapters are encouraged to take into consideration the submittal deadline for the ACI Excellence in Concrete Construction Awards when setting their own timeline.